 Vincenzo Montella's side came through a stern test in terrible conditions in Ukraine to clinch a valuable three points

-The visitors took the lead through Gonzalo Rodriguez's penalty on 53 minutes but the lead only lasted a matter of minutes, with Yevhen Seleznyov equalizing with a spot-kick for the hosts.
+The visitors took the lead through Gonzalo Rodriguez's penalty on 53 minutes but their lead only lasted a matter of minutes, with Yevhen Seleznyov equalising with a spot-kick for the hosts.

-Falling snow marred much of the encounter, but Massimo Ambrosini clinched victory for the Serie A side with 17 minutes remaining and even David Pizarro's late red card couldn't stop the Viola from claiming the win.
+Falling snow marred much of the encounter but Massimo Ambrosini clinched victory for the Serie A side with 17 minutes remaining and even David Pizarro's late red card couldn't stop the Viola from claiming victory.

-The result means Fiorentina leads its group, and the team answered Vincenzo Montella's pre-match cry for improvement from his side.
+The result means Fiorentina lead their group on the back of Thursday's victory and answered Vincenzo Montella's pre-match cry for improvement from his side.

 Dnipro created the first opportunity of note through Seleznyov but Norberto Neto pulled off a diving save low to his right.